 “There are ways to advertise that you’re searching for work without too much ‘loss of face’ – the number-one obstacle preventing people in Singapore from networking after a redundancy,” says Kuek.
 She provides the following example: “I have recently left the bank and am actively exploring opportunities in these fields [insert a maximum of three].
 If you know of someone who might have suitable roles, it would be great if you could link me up.”
 If the person expresses an interest to take your case forward, you can then send them your CV, but keep it casual at first, says Kuek.

 Don’t just rush to look at vacancies in the same field – treat your retrenchment as an opportunity to take stock of your career and consider alternative next steps, says Henry Chamberlain, a Hong Kong management consultant and former head of selection at Standard Chartered.

 If you’re looking for career change into a more stable part of the banking sector, it may be possible to move into a middle-office role in Singapore or Hong Kong.
-“We’re seeing a few compliance, risk and audit functions looking for ex-front office staff who have had an element of controls in their roles,” says Aaron Bolton, a manager at recruitment company Black Swan Group in Singapore.
+“We’re seeing a few compliance, risk and audit functions looking for ex-front office staff who have had an element of controls in their roles,” says Aaron Bolton, head of the Singapore office at recruitment company Black Swan Group.
 “If you want to move functions, highlight where you’ve mitigated risk, developed control frameworks or engaged with compliance or audit.”